-Here we look at 10 simple tips to prepare for winter which you can do at any time of the year.
+Here we look at 10 simple tips to prepare for winter that you can do at any time of the year.

 Find out where your stop cock is